Moving through modern-day (and midlife) gridlock

 Here are a few lists of things that clients often freeze around:

-- Career-related: to take or leave a job, to confront a co-worker or superior or not, to switch focus or fields, to take a break or retire, to follow a calling that pays less or is more uncertain, to take a risk and try something new or more challenging, to ask for more money or a reduced work load, to ask for more guidance and support, to become more visible and out there but more prone to judgment and criticism (through books, podcasts, social media, etc), to confront pay or other inequities related to - isms.
+• Career-related: to take or leave a job, to confront a co-worker or superior or not, to switch focus or fields, to take a break or retire, to follow a calling that pays less or is more uncertain, to take a risk and try something new or more challenging, to ask for more money or a reduced work load, to ask for more guidance and support, to become more visible and out there but more prone to judgment and criticism (through books, podcasts, social media, etc), to confront pay or other inequities related to - isms.

-- Relationships: to date again, to start or leave a relationship, to get married or divorced, to address painful topics with partners, children, parents, friends, and peers, to have children or not, to be vulnerable, to request support, to attend to unmet needs, to set limits and end with push back or retaliation, to balance care of children, aging parents, partners and self, to come out of the closet around key identity aspects, to face empty nest syndrome and growing apart, to undergo hormonal and physical midlife changes that affect mind, body, heart, soul, to risk rejection, to speak up and risk getting hurt or being alone, to deal with difficult or mentally or physically ill family members, to manage mental health needs not understood or supported by others, and to grieve the loss, change, and death of loved ones, pets, and things that meant a lot.
+• Relationships: to date again, to start or leave a relationship, to get married or divorced, to address painful topics with partners, children, parents, friends, and peers, to have children or not, to be vulnerable, to request support, to attend to unmet needs, to set limits and risk push back or retaliation, to balance care of children, aging parents, partners and self, to come out of the closet around key identity aspects, to face empty nest syndrome and growing apart, to undergo hormonal and physical midlife changes that affect mind, body, heart, soul, to risk rejection, to speak up and risk getting hurt or being alone, to deal with difficult or mentally/ physically ill family members, to manage mental health needs not understood or supported by others, and to grieve the loss, change, and death of loved ones, pets, and things that meant a lot.

-- Finances and living situations: to move or not to move to reduce cost of living, to get a roommate, to move in with a partner, to get a clear idea of the financial situation, to budget and stick to it, to reduce spending, to start a side hustle, to raise fees, to invest, to save, to ask grown kids to help pay for rent or mortgage, to ask a partner to get a job or contribute more, to stop buying stuff for kids that they don’t need to show love or care, to address chore inequities and house rules, and to deal with unsafe and problematic living situations.
+• Finances and living situations: to move or not to move to reduce cost of living, to get a roommate, to move in with a partner, to get a clear idea of the financial situation, to budget and stick to it, to reduce spending, to start a side hustle, to raise fees, to invest, to save, to ask grown kids to help pay for rent or mortgage, to ask a partner to get a job or contribute more, to stop buying stuff for kids that they don’t need to show love or care, to address chore inequities and house rules, and to deal with unsafe and problematic living situations.

 The demands of modern-society are no joke.
-No wonder we often cope by numbing and self medicating with alcohol and substances, retail therapy, overachieving and overworking, social media surfing, Netflix binge watching, binge eating, constricting and controlling, checking out, rationalizing, escaping, distracting ourselves with shiny new things, shutting down, withdrawing, and wanting to hide under a rock.
+No wonder we often cope by numbing and self medicating with alcohol and substances, retail therapy, overachieving and overworking, social media surfing, Netflix binge watching, binge eating, constricting and controlling, checking out, rationalizing, escaping, distracting ourselves with shiny new things, shutting down and wanting to hide under a rock.

 I don’t have easy answers and I am by no means immune to these pressures and coping seductions.
 I discovered in my practice that each person’s situation is unique.
 My sensitive people find it extra hard to live on a troubled, climate-violated planet, deal with conflict-laden relationships, and radically accept their limitations in navigating and finding their place within this world.
 They often unknowingly take it upon themselves to fix everything (so they feel more at peace) and either severely blame themselves for not succeeding at this or not getting “on top” of things the way they wished they could.